Qiskit/RFCs/0000-experiment-dataframe.md

 ## Future Extensions

 In future, we can also replace `ExperimentData.data` with data frames, which is currently represented as a `List[Dict]`.
 We can also provide convenient QE helper methods by using the [pandas accessors](https://pandas.pydata.org/docs/development/extending.html#registering-custom-accessors).
+Probably we can implement custom handling of extra field with this accessors.